marinajlemos/marinajlemos.github.io/_pages/research.md

 ## Works in Progress

-* The Role of Student Loan Size on In- and Post-College Choices: Evidence from Brazil
+* Beyond Borrowing: The Effects of a Student Loan Program Expansion on Students and Local Labor Markets

 * A Win-Win Situation for Employer and Employee: The Labor Market Effects of an Income Tax Deduction Program